Aircloak/TrainingMaterial/slides-server/content/admin.md

 | max(mileage)    | null         |
 | min(mileage)    | null         |

-> This property exists in my dataset.
-But I CANNOT make any statistical assesment of any aggregate properties
+> This property exists in my data set.
+But I CANNOT make any statistical assessment of any aggregate properties

 --